GeminiDRSoftware/IRAF_VM_tutorial/source/index.rst

 steps accordingly.

-An alternative to using Gemini's VM image as described here is to set up your own 32-bit virtual machine and install the `Astroconda packages for Python 2
+An alternative to using Gemini's VM image as described here is to set up your own virtual machine (`including 32-bit OS libraries <https://astroconda.readthedocs.io/en/latest/faq.html#why-is-iraf-32-bit-instead-of-64-bit>`_) and install the `Astroconda packages for Python 2
 <http://www.gemini.edu/node/11823>`_ on it.
 This is reportedly easy to do using
 `Parallels <https://www.parallels.com>`_, for a fee.